google/skia-buildbot/skfe/README.md

 Finally `update_probers` can be run to add all the redirects from `envoy-starter.json` to `probersk.json5`.

+## Pushing

+Run

+    make

+To build the `computed.json` config file which is then reviewed and submitted.

+After that file has landed then run:

+    make push

+to push the `computed.json` file to production.

 ## Admin

 You can reach the Envoy admin interface by